The substrate

 The homemade mix

-The homemade substrate is ultimately an assembly that you make according to your budget and what you have on hand.
+The homemade substrate is ultimately a mixture that you make according to your budget and what you have on hand.

-Garden soil, vegetable garden soil, pumice, volcanic rock, concrete gravel or even sand for children's sandpits, everything can be assembled.
+Garden soil, vegetable garden soil, pumice, volcanic rock, concrete gravel, or even sand for children's sandboxes—anything can be mixed together.

-My rule is at least 60-70% mineral and avoid proportions of sand greater than 10-20% so that the substrate does not harden.
+My rule of thumb is to use at least 60-70% minerals and avoid sand proportions greater than 10-20% so that the substrate does not harden.
 The rest depends on your desires and needs.
+Since 2025, I have been using a new homemade mixture composed of fine and medium pumice, zeolite, and volcanic lapilli.
+The roots grow extremely well.
+Remember to add fertilizer several times a year.